Services

 • Utilizing a proper initial-phase swallowing pattern.

-The ultimate treatment focus is on the airway because, above all, we need to breathe effectively in order to survive and thrive.
-The tongue plays a major role in the airway, however it’s just one piece of the larger puzzle.
-Some of the other factors considered in my assessment and treatment approach include:
+The ultimate treatment focus is on the airway because, above all, we need to breathe efficiently and effectively in order to survive and thrive.
+Some of the factors that affect the airway, and that are subsequently considered in my assessment and treatment approach, include:

 • Tonsil & adenoid health